ryankc33/wkhtmltopdf-buildpack/README.md

 ## Troubleshooting

-If you run into issues when trying to deploy with this buildpack, make sure your app is running on `cedar-14` or `heroku-16`.
+If you run into issues when trying to deploy with this buildpack, make sure your app is running on `heroku-20`.
 You can check this with:

 ```bash
 $ heroku stack